Homeowners Insurance Perils: What Are They and What Do They Cover?

 At Insurance Geek, we know homeowners insurance shopping can be a daunting process, with a good bit of terminology and processes you’re not familiar with.

-Let’s break down what a peril is, how it could affect your policy and how to get the best homeowners insurance coverage possible.
+Let’s break down what peril is, how it could affect your policy, and how to get the best homeowners insurance coverage possible.

 Perils and Risks

-You may also see perils called “risks”.
-A risk may also involve an injury to someone else that occurs on your property, for which you may be found liable.
+You may also see perils called “risks.”
+For this reason, one of the related terms is “risks coverage.”
+A “risk” may also involve an injury to someone else that occurs on your property, for which you may be found liable.

-Perils found on a homeowners insurance policy may include:
+Perils found on homeowners insurance policies may include: